.

 bicycle frame geometry

-Wheelbase Comparison of 57cm Bikes:
+Wheelbase Comparison for 57cm Bikes:

 Bottom Bracket Drop